TULiberalArts/Anthropology/pages/graduate.md

 - _Political Anthropology:_ The study of patterns of governance, politics, and power.
 Faculty and students study legal systems and violence in the Caribbean.
 - _Media Anthropology:_ The study of media consumption and production.
 Faculty and students study national, transnational, and regional discourses in European mass media.
-- Faculty and students study lucha libre (professional wrestling) and its place in urban popular culture in Mexico City.

 ## Anthropology of Visual Communication Track